localnerve/html-snapshots/README.md

       `"function"` If the value is a function, it is called for every page and passed a single argument that is the url (or path in the case of robots.txt style) found in the input.
 The function must return a value to use for this option for the page it is given.

   NOTE: By default, selectors must conform to [this spec](http://www.w3.org/TR/selectors-api/#grammar), as they are used by [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector).
-If you need selectors not supported by this, you must specify the `useJQuery` option.
+If you need selectors not supported by this, you must specify the `useJQuery` option, and load jQuery in your page.

 + `useJQuery`
   + default: `false`
   + Specifies to use jQuery selectors to detect when to snapshot a page.
 Please note that you cannot use these selectors if the page to be snapshotted does not load jQuery itself.
-To return to the behavior prior to v0.6.0, set this to `true`.
+To return to the behavior prior to v0.6.x, set this to `true`.

       The value can be one of these *javascript types*: